Thulium-Drake/ansible-role-foreman/README.md

 This role requires Ansible Collection 'theforeman.foreman' in order to work!

 ## Satellite Offline installation
-If you want to install Satellite via the Offline Installation ISO, make sure you have configured RHEL repo's from a Installation ISO as well.
+If you want to install Satellite via the Offline Installation ISO, make sure you have configured RHEL repo's from a Installation ISO or mirror as well.

 ## Content Views (CV), Composite Content Views (COV) and publishing
 When this role is used to create new content views and composites, the following strategy is applied: